merkle-open/twig-nitro-library/README.md

 The Node compiles the tokenized tag to PHP.
 To see some of the output, check the [`ComponentTest`](https://github.com/namics/terrific-twig/blob/master/test/Twig/Node/ComponentTest.php).

 ### Loader
-The `TerrificLoader` extends the `Twig_Loader_Filesystem` as it actually loads templates from the filesystem.
+The `TerrificLoader` loads templates contained inside the given paths.
 An implementation of `TemplateLocatorInterface` provides the paths where the loader should search for templates.
+Recursively loads any directories contained inside the given directories.

 ### Template Information Provider
 An implementation of `TemplateInformationProviderInterface` should return a list of paths where templates live.
 These should be in the form of `['frontend/components/atoms', 'frontend/components/molecules', 'frontend/components/organisms']`.
 The component directory will be provided by the `TerrificLoader` (`Example/example.[ext]`).